MlsDmitry/better-rtti-parser/README.md

 ### Why another RTTI parser ?

-I didn't really liked code in SusanRTTI repo and it didn't do what I want ( rename functions to BaseClass::AnotherClass::sub_4B5A ).
-I decided to spend few more hours to rewrite code, learn how to write IDA plugins.
-Finally, it became a lot faster, I really liked it, so I'll continue to update it.
+Known tools didn't have functionality to rename functions based on typeinfo ( e.g. sub_4B5A to BaseClass::AnotherClass::sub_4B5A ).
+So, I decided to spend few more hours to rewrite code, learn how to write IDA plugins.
+Finally, it works pretty fast, I really liked it, so I'll continue to update it.

 ### Known issues